Benoit3/RaspPowerHat/README.md

 The PCB is designed to fit well on a Raspberry PI Z but can also be used on Raspberry 2 or 3.<br/>
 ![Front view](Hat1.png)

+Black wire is for ground, red for permanent 12 to 24 V, yellow is for accessories ON or ignition On information

 One limitation is the output current of the 5V converter which is 2A.
 This is the biggest converter I found which can be soldered on the back of the PCB.
 ![Front view](Hat2.png)